rizac/gfzreport/gfzreport/templates/network/sphinx/report.rst

    There are several ways to display tables in RsT.
 Curiously, none of them is free from drawbacks and limitations.
 Csv-tables have the advantage to be easily editable here.

-.. first of all, we show the "raw" directive, which might comes handy to put html or latex specific commands: in this case we clear the page to start figures and tables on a new page

-.. raw:: latex

-   \clearpage

 ..
 Then, we decrease the size of the table to avoid page horizontal overflow.
    Remove the directive or change '\scriptsize' if you need it.